Parkway Youth Hockey, Inc. Travel Team Composition Policies and Procedures

 Evaluative Scores.
 All evaluative scores from any tryout session shall remain strictly confidential and shall be shared only with tryout level coordinators.
 Hard copies of the evaluative scores in respect of a level shall be made available to the members of that level’s Selection Committee at the selection meeting only.
 All such hard copies shall be returned to the head coordinator at the close of the meeting.
 Unauthorized disclosure of evaluative scores may result in sanctions including but not limited to removal as a coach, removal from the Board of Directors.

 Head Coaches Evaluations.
-Each Head Coach shall fill out an evaluation sheet that is substantially similar to the one used by the tryout evaluators for each player on his/her roster.
+Each Head Coach shall fill out an evaluation sheet that is substantially similar to the one used by the tryout evaluators for each player on his/her roster prior to the February Board meeting, instructions for submittal shall be communicated to each coach in advance by a representative of the Board.
 In addition to the numerical ranking for each skill, the head coach shall include a brief narrative for the player as well as that player’s “ranking” on the present team (i.e. 1st, 2nd out of 14 skaters).
 The Head Coaches evaluation shall only be used for the purposes providing the subsequent coach with additional information aiding the selection of players eligible for the team but not considered “Automatic Selections” (i.e. Coaches Selections).
 All Head Coaches evaluations shall be submitted to the Tryout Coordinator prior to tryouts.
+Failure to submit evaluations will result in the Head Coach being barred from participating as an evaluator at tryouts and at risk for not being considered for a coaching position for the following season.

-Automatic Selections.
+Automatic Seletions.
 At each level where there are multiple teams, there shall be automatic selections based solely on evaluative scores.
-The number of automatic selections for each team shall be equal to its roster size minus five and shall be those players with the highest evaluative scores who have not been selected to a higher team.
-For purposes of the foregoing, players placed pursuant to the previous section are deemed to have been automatic selections (i.e. if an “A” roster has 13 skaters, there are 8 automatic selections; if 2 places are filled after the Week#1 Tryout, then only 6 automatic selections remain).
+The number of automatic selections for each team shall be equal to the roster size divided by 2 for rosters with an even number of players and half roster size of the lower even number plus 1 for rosters with an odd number of players and shall be those players with the highest evaluative scores who have not been selected to a higher team.
+For purposes of the foregoing, players placed pursuant to the previous section are deemed to have been automatic selections (i.e. if an “A” roster has 12 skaters, there are 6 automatics.
+If the same team has 13 skaters, there are 7 (12 divided by 2, plus 1) automatic selections; if 2 places are filled after the Week#1 Tryout, then only 5 automatic selection remains).
+In the event of a tie, each eligible player shall be considered an Automatic Selection for that given team (i.e. If a team is allotted 5 automatics and there is a tie between 2 players for the 5th slot then that team will have 6 Automatic Selections).
+First year players are not eligible as automatic selections for the top Bantam or Midget teams, they are however still eligible as a Coach Selection.

 Goalies.
 At each level’s tryout, each goalie will be evaluated and provided a score.
 At the team selection meeting, the default is that the scores will determine placement.
 The Selection Committee, by simple majority, may supersede the default placement.
-In deciding to supersede the default placement, the Selection Committee should consider the input from the goalies’ current coaches, the difference between the players’ evaluative scores, the goalies’ status as first or second year players and whether they played for a Parkway team during the most recent season.
+In deciding to supersede the default placement, the Selection Committee should consider the input from the goalies’ current coaches, the difference between the players’ evaluative scores, as well as the goalies’ status as first or second year players.

 Absent Players.
 In the event that a player is unable to make one or more of the tryout sessions to which he or she is assigned, the player or his/her parent(s) should promptly contact the head coordinator and explain the reason for the absence.
 If the head coordinator excuses the absence, the player shall be placed on a team by the Selection Committee based on all available information about such player, including the level of the player’s current team, his/her coach’s view and placement of comparable players.
 Absences due to injury or illness and family emergencies shall generally be excused.
 If the head coordinator declines to excuse the absence, the player or parent may petition the Executive Committee of the Board.
 Unexcused absences may result in the player not being placed on any team or placed on the lowest team at that level.

-Leaving Program After Tryout and/or Team Selection: If a player leaves PYH after participating in tryouts or after teams have been selected and decides to come back that player shall be placed one level below, space permitting, the team they were selected or eligible for.
+Leaving Program After Tryout and/or Team Selection: If a player leaves PYH after participating in tryouts or after teams have been selected and decides to come back that player shall be placed one level below, space permitting, the team for which they were selected or eligible.
 In the interest of proper placement, players rostered under the circumstances provided in this paragraph may be called up and rostered at the discretion of the coach at the next highest level as space permits.
 All players called up under this provision are required to participate in at least TWO (2) practice sessions prior to being permanently called up.
+All roster moves completed after the season begins are subject to MA Hockey and the respective league rules in addition to Paragraph 8 herein.

 8. Board Oversight.
 All matters set forth herein are subject to the oversight of the Board.
 The Board may exercise its authority to override any provision hereof.